 !
 WARNING !
-Only service personnel experienced in refrigeration and qualified to work with high voltage electrical equipment should be allowed to install or work with the Tube-Ice® machine. !
+Only service personnel experienced in refrigeration and qualified to work with high voltage electrical equipment should be allowed to install or work with the Tube-Ice $^{ ext{ iny B}}$ machine. !
 WARNING !

 A fused disconnect must be provided near the Tube-Ice[®] machine.
-The control panel and transformer (if required) are attached to the structurals on the front of the Tube-Ice[®] machine (see FIGURE 3-11).
-Incoming 3 phase power will be connected at the cutter motor circuit breaker (CB3).
-Terminals L1, L2, L3 for operation of the Tube-Ice[®] machine and its controls.
+The control panel and transformer (if required) are attached to the structure on the front of the Tube-Ice[®] machine (see FIGURE 3-9).
+Incoming 3-phase power will be connected at terminals L1, L2, L3 at the terminal block for operation of the Tube-Ice[®] machine and its controls.
 Rotation checking of the, cutter motor, and water pump and auxiliary equipment is required (see rotation check).
-Also, if one leg of the 3 phase power is higher or lower ("wild"), then it should be connected to terminal L3.
+Also, if one leg of the 3-phase power is higher or lower ("wild"), then it should be connected to terminal L3.
 Connect the ground wire to the "ground" terminal provided.